 Section 100: Purchasing and Contract Ethics

-103-001: Ethics Statement for Employees in the Procurement Process
+103-001: Ethics for Employees in the Procurement Process

 OSU employees are subject to Oregon Revised Statute 244 for ethics as a public official.
-Individuals also involved in the procurement process are responsible to sign a statement that the employee has reviewed and will comply with Oregon Revised Statute 244, OSU PaCS Policies and the responsibilities identified in the Procurement Ethics Statement.
-OSU provides an online tool so that employees responsible for procuring or contracting for goods, services and construction may complete the necessary Procurement Ethics Statement which fulfills this policy.
+Individuals also involved in the procurement process are responsible to review and comply with Oregon Revised Statute 244 and OSU PaCS Policies.

 103-002: Authority to Purchase or Enter into Contracts

 Employees may not procure goods or services or enter into Contracts outside of the employee’s budget authority, purchase authority, Institutional authority or Contract signature authority.